If you are looking for information on how to become an LPC in Hawaii, please read further for important details that will help.

 Though state licensing is not an inherent requirement for rehabilitation counselors, many of these counselors have seen the benefits of procuring a state license when eligible for the license.

-Future Counselor: For Hawaii High School Student or High School Graduate
+Future LPC: For Hawaii High School Student or High School Graduate

 Your First Step: